M-web186/c-classes/README.md

-# C-Classes
+# C-programs

-A collection of C++ class examples and practice code.
+A collection of C++ program examples and practice code.

 ## Features

-- Example C++ classes
+- Example of C++ programs
 - Simple and easy-to-understand code
-- Great for learning and practicing OOP in C++
+- Great for learning and practicing  writing  C++ programs

 ## Getting Started